 This can really kill the spirit of the marriage.
 People want to know that they are appreciated.
 Being taken for granted is frustrating and it can erode the basis of that marriage, lead to fights and even make one spouse crave a new relationship where the other person will really care.

 Have these little things chipped away at your marriage until you’ve realized it’s time to move on?
-If so, be sure you know all of your legal rights and how the divorce process works in Collin County.
+If so, be sure you know all of your legal rights and talk to a divorce attorney in Fort Worth.

 Source: Family Share, “4 things you need to fix in your marriage now,” Wendy Jessen, accessed June 07, 2017